layilin/SP23-33852/_annotations/book2.md

 77.438n strong water.
 Distilled liquor.

 [plant] 77.438n The coco.
 The coca plant, the source of cocaine.
-Two species of coca are now in cultivation: *Erythroxylum coca* and *Erythroxylum novogranatense*.
+Two species of coca are now in cultivation: *Erythroxylum coca*, whose native range includes western South America, and *Erythroxylum novogranatense*, whose native range extends from Colombia to northwestern Venezuela and Peru.

 [plant] 77.438n chocolate-tree.
 The cacao tree (*Theobroma cacao*), the seeds of which are made into chocolate.
 The cacao tree is native to Central and South America and has been cultivated by Amerindians for thousands of years.
 Europeans first encountered cacao in Mexico, where the Aztecs placed a high value on it: cacao was prepared into chocolate drinks that were consumed by the Aztec elite, as well as during religious rituals, and cacao seeds were used as currency and tribute.
 Cacao was first brought to the Caribbean by Spaniards, who established plantations to supply Europe with chocolate.
 Although some Europeans initially found the taste of chocolate off-putting (the Aztecs did not add sugar to their chocolate), it was being consumed in Europe in significant quantities by the seventeenth century.